 - If you’ve got your own hair, don’t forget a brush to bring it back from the dragged through a hedge look. 🙂

-- If you feel you can go dressed, it may be worth checking that the store are okay.
+- If you feel you can go dressed, it may be worth checking that the store are okay about that.
 Chances are they’ve heard of trans people, so no ice breaker required.

 - If you can’t go dressed, for whatever reason, be clean shaven and wear something gender neutral.
 This may help you picture what you may look when dressed.